Where You'll Live

 Photography at All Hours

-Members are always finding fun things to do in their free time, including movie-nights, gallery visits, picnics, board games, and an annual trip to the international center of photography in NYC.
+Members are always finding fun things to do in their free time, including movie-nights, gallery visits, Special Interest House events, and annual picnics..
 Looking to develop your photographic style?
 Several times a year, professionals in the field come to speak at Photo House and share their real-world experiences.
-Photo House members also benefit from mutual critiques of their work in a supportive atmosphere.
-If you are planning on coming to RIT, why not join Photo House - RIT's residential center for photographic creativity.
+Photo House members also benefit from mutual critiques of their work as well as study groups in a supportive atmosphere.
+If you are planning on coming to RIT, why not join Photo House? - RIT's residential center for photographic creativity.

 United for Student Leadership, Cultural Enrichment, and Academic Achievement